akhilsankar1993/styling_and_engineering_questions/README.md

 What seems like, potentially, the biggest unknown?

-  - Generating a dynamic iFrame that can be populated with different schematics so that it does not have to be updated constantly to handle changing technologies.
+  - Generating a dynamic iframe that can be populated with different schematics so that it does not have to be updated constantly to handle changing technologies.
 Additionally, how is the correct data linked to the correct item in the room?
 Is that hardcoded in an API call?
 How will that change in the future?

 What changes would you recommend making to make this interface work well on mobile?

-  - Generating mockups of rooms using panoramic pictures and then simulating new items in real time (right on the phone) from a preexisting plan, superimposed onto the iFrame would be more engaging to the mobile user.
+  - Generating mockups of rooms using panoramic pictures and then simulating new items in real time (right on the phone) from a preexisting plan, superimposed onto the iframe would be more engaging to the mobile user.